dataeducator/dataeducator/README.md

 -->

 <h1 align="center">Hi 👋, I'm Tenicka Norwood</h1>
-<h3 align="center">A learning and development lead, mom who gardens, maker who tinkers and a lifelong learner.</h3>
+<h3 align="center">A learning and development lead, a mom who gardens, a maker who tinkers, and a lifelong learner.</h3>

-- 🔭 I’m currently working on [An Analysis of Graduation Rates in New York City High Schools](https://github.com/dataeducator/consortium_schools)
+- 🔭 I’m currently working on [A Ternary Classification Project for Higher Education Students](https://github.com/dataeducator/student_academic_success)

 - 👨‍💻 All of my projects are available at [https://github.com/dataeducator/](https://github.com/dataeducator/)